 The Witness Service will help you understand your rights as a witness.
 For example, they can help you find the form to claim expenses for travelling to and from the court.

 You can talk to someone from the Witness Service about any worries you have.
 You can talk to them before the trial, either on the phone or by video call.

 Someone from the Witness Service can also help you on the day of the trial.
-For example, they can talk to you while you wait or sit with you in court.
+For example, they can talk to you while you wait and may be able to sit with you in the courtroom.

 Find out what a court is like